NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/documentation/classification-quick-scan.md

               - visible_when_and:
                   - identifier: q3
                     value: option6
-          - identifier: output3
-            title: 'System is an AI-systeem '
-            content: |
-              An AI Act risk assessment must be filled out.
-            type: radio
-            visible_when_or:
-              - visible_when_and:
-                  - identifier: q3
-                    value: option5
-              - visible_when_and:
-                  - identifier: q3
-                    value: option4
-              - visible_when_and:
-                  - identifier: q3
-                    value: option3
-              - visible_when_and:
-                  - identifier: q3
-                    value: option2
-              - visible_when_and:
-                  - identifier: q3
-                    value: option1
           - identifier: q4
             title: >-
-              Which of the following categories does the outcome of the system fall under?
+              Which of the following categories does the system’s outcome fall into?
             content: ''
+            tooltip: >-
+              Select the output category that applies best.
+Data includes all forms of electronic information.
+Text, images, and audio are also considered data.
+            use_card_style: false
             options:
               - id: option1
                 value: option1